KwatMDPhD/how_to_code/README.md

 Interpolate; `"This is $variable"`.

-Avoid printing empty, spacing lines because orchestrating them is painful.
+Avoid printing empty, spacing lines.

 ## Name